Colonial Hong Kong

 Rickshaw rides for tourists was still another small business

-Old colonial schools, built for the British elite, are being repurposed for an expanding Chinese population
+Old colonial schools, built for the British elite, being repurposed for an expanding Chinese population

 Apartments of better quality were available, for those climbing the business ladder